Curator ・ Researcher ・ Writer working across Japan and South Korea.

 In the Airin district of Nishinari Ward, Osaka, a “street television” that had been enjoyed by workers as a form of entertainment for over half a century was revived on the 12th for the first time in about a year.
 The television had broken down in March of last year, and its future was uncertain, with the Nishinari Police Station of the Osaka Prefectural Police even considering its removal.
 However, a local company has taken over its management and installed a new television.

-The fact that this neighborhood did not push me away made me more cautious.
+The fact that this town did not reject me made me hesitate even more.

-At the same time, Nishinari is changing, with an aging population and the arrival of new migrants.
-A Chinese religious building has recently appeared, and people of different nationalities now live here alongside long-term residents.
-I heard something else about the Airin district.
-In the past, people with Hansen’s disease often came here.
-The reason was simple.
-No one looked at them strangely.
+At the same time, Nishinari is also entering a new phase of change, shaped by an aging population and the influx of migrant communities.
+Recently, Chinese-style religious facilities have appeared, and migrants of various nationalities have begun to settle here, living alongside long-term residents.
+There is another story I heard about the Airin district: in the past, people with Hansen’s disease would often come here.
+The reason was simple—no one looked at them as strange.

-In Tsuruhashi, there were memories someone had tried to leave behind, arranged in the language of institutions, with their gaps.
-What was collected.
-What was exhibited.
-What was left out.
-In Nishinari, lives no one had tried to preserve remained where they were.
-Some memories, by not entering institutional display, remain in the present tense.
-They continue through repeated actions, speech, relationships, and the habits and rhythms of the body.
-They are not fixed.
-They recur, and remain unfinished.
+In Tsuruhashi, memories that someone had tried to preserve were arranged—together with their absences—through the language of institutions.
+What was collected?
+What was exhibited?
+What was left out?
+In Nishinari, lives that no one had tried to preserve remained simply where they were.
+Some forms of memory, precisely because they are not absorbed into institutional display, remain in the present tense.
+Rather than being explained or interpreted, they continue through repeated actions, through speech, through the forming of relationships, through the habits and rhythms of the body.
+Such memories do not become fixed like specimens; they recur, again and again, remaining unfinished.

-Who is remembered, and who is able to leave something behind?
+Who is granted the right to be remembered, and who is able to leave something behind?

-I still do not know whether I am someone who is allowed to speak in front of certain memories.
+Even now, I still do not know whether I am someone who is allowed to speak in front of certain memories.
 Between unrecorded faces, nameless statistics, and lives no one leaves behind, I find myself hesitating.
 In Tsuruhashi and Nishinari, I saw what is lost when memory enters institutions, and what remains when it stays outside them.
 Somewhere between the two, perhaps, lies the name of my grandmother, which I do not know.
 There are parts of her life with no record.
 No institution.
 No public language.
-And yet they do not disappear for me.
+And yet, they do not disappear from within me.

 Is it possible for a memory to remain,